MystenLabs/sui/doc/src/learn/about-sui.md

 * High NFT minting costs
 * Only high-value use cases can be experienced (not coupons and other valuable, mass market consumer use cases)

-## Unparalleled scalability, instant settlement
+## Unparalleled scalability, immediate settlement

 Sui scales horizontally as the demands of Dapps increase.
 Validators can add more workers to increase the networking, storage and compute capacity of the network.
 We are proud to say that Sui is the first proof of stake, decentralized blockchain that scales